thiblahute/meson-website/FAQ.md

 ## But I really want to use wildcards!

 If the tradeoff between reliability and convenience is acceptable to you, then Meson gives you all the tools necessary to do wildcard globbing.
 You are allowed to run arbitrary commands during configuration.
 First you need to write a script that locates the files to compile.
-Here's a simple shell script that writes all <tt>.c</tt> files in the current directory, one per line.
+Here's a simple shell script that writes all `.c` files in the current directory, one per line.

     #!/bin/sh